 The historical trending of the average weekly gross beta air concentrations for each year of operation and the preoperational period at the indicator, control and community stations is plotted in Figure 4.2-1 and listed in Table 4.2-1.
-In general, there is close agreement between the results for the indicator, control and community stations.
-This close agreement supports the position that the plant's contribution to gross beta concentration in air is insignificant.
+Historical values for the mean gross beta and values for 2012 support the position that the plant's contribution to gross beta concentration in air is insignificant.